 An operator presence switch (seat switch) will cause the engine to stop if the blade clutch is engaged and the operator is not in the seat.
 The function of this switch should be checked by the operator raising off the seat and engaging the blade clutch; the engine should stop.
 If the switch is not working, it should be repaired or replaced before operating the mower.
 DO NOT disconnect the safety switches; they are for the operator's protection.
 IMPORTANT: DO NOT engage the blade clutch when transporting the mower across drives, sidewalks, loose materials, etc. DO NOT engage the blade clutch with the PTO shaft disconnected (the mower deck removed from tractor).

-If the cutting blades strike a stationary object while mowing, stop the mower immediately, disconnect the spark plug wires, lift the deck, and inspect the deck and blades thoroughly for damage.
+If the cutting blades strike a stationary object while mowing, stop the mower immediately, remove the key from the ignition switch and disconnect the negative battery cable, lift the deck, and inspect the deck and blades thoroughly for damage.
 Make sure that the blade timing has not been disturbed (the blades should be at 90 degrees to each other).
-Refer to Blade Overload Shear Bolts on page 79 if blades are out of time.
+Refer to Blade Overload Shear Bolts on page 78 if blades are out of time.
 Also, make sure the blade retaining nuts are torqued to 60 lb·ft (81 N·m).